basp-group/sopt/README.md

 ## Support

-If you have any questions or comments, feel free to contact Rafael Carrillo or Jason McEwen, or to add an issue in the [issue tracker](https://github.com/astro-informatics/sopt/issues).
+If you have any questions or comments, feel free to contact Rafael Carrillo or Jason McEwen, or add an issue in the [issue tracker](https://github.com/astro-informatics/sopt/issues).

 ## Notes